Equator & Tropics1.5 - Be able to use the major divisions of the Earth’s surface as astronomical reference points, including:

 The Sun is directly overhead at the equator at the Equinoxes on 2 days of the year.

-The Tropics are a region where the Sun is directly overhead in the zenith at least once a year, and lie between approx. 23.5N & S.
+The Tropics are a region where the Sun is directly overhead in the zenith at least once a year.

 The northern tropic is called the Tropic of Cancer, the southern is the Tropic of Capricorn.

 Between both tropics there is at least one day in the year where the sun is directly overhead.

 Earth Map 360°

 Remember which tropic is which: CAN comes before CAP alphabetically (looking at a map from top to bottom)

 - The Tropics were named after the zodiacal constellations that the Sun passed through at the time of the relevant solstice.
 This has changed due to the precession of the equinoxes (long term wobble of the Earth).

 - If we were renaming them accurately today, then the Tropic of Cancer would be of Taurus and the Tropic of Capricorn would be Sagittarius.